omab/django-social-auth/doc/configuration.rst

-- A base middleware is provided that handles social ``AuthExceptions`` by providing a message to the user via the Django messages framework, and then reponding with a redirect to a URL defined by one of the middleware methods.
+- A base middleware is provided that handles social ``AuthExceptions`` by providing a message to the user via the Django messages framework, and then responding with a redirect to a URL defined by one of the middleware methods.
   The base middleware is ``social_auth.middleware.SocialAuthExceptionMiddleware``.
 The two methods to override when subclassing are ``get_message(request, exception)`` and